'Are you all right?'

 'Whatever you want, Hermione,' Ron said sympathetically.
 He knew what she meant.
 This pregnancy was as much of a shock to him as it was to her, probably more.
-After all, he had never realised the relationship had been sexual.
-To be serious, he had never actually realised there really was a relationship, although of course that explained Hermione's reaction at the funeral and afterwards perfectly.
-No wonder she had wanted to die after her lover had been so tragically taken from her – and she had been a witness to the whole nasty incident.
+After all, he had never realised the relationship between Hermione and Snape had been sexual.
+To be honest, he had never actually realised there really was a relationship, although of course, that explained Hermione's reaction at the funeral and afterwards perfectly.
+No wonder she had wanted to die after her lover had been so tragically taken from her — and she had been a witness to the whole nasty incident.

 Once back at the Burrow, Hermione went straight to her room, wanting to be alone for a while.
 She had things to think about, things she didn't want to share with anyone at the moment, and she needed to be alone before she cracked up again.
 Ron hid all their presents carefully.
 He could hear Hermione's soft sobs coming from Ginny's room.
 He wasn't sure why she was crying but he knew she wanted to be on her own.
 As much as he wanted to hold her and tell her everything would be all right, he slowly made his way back downstairs, leaving Hermione to weep alone.